pmu2022/TradeOffRelations/README.md

 - `model_fitter.py`: Python script for fitting the VBA model.
 - `model.py`: Python script containing the VBA model implementation.

-## Rice-Thompson model

-The `ductility` directory contains scripts for the ductility index from the Rice-Thompson model.
-The definitions are similar to (Mak & Curtin, JMPS 152, 2021).

 ## License

 This project is licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
 See the [LICENSE](LICENSE) file for details.